sjkingo/python-freshdesk/README.md

 'We could use Travis CI'
 ```

+Pagination is supported.
+If `page` option is not specified, then all the pages are fetched, else specified page is returned.

 The original comment (called "description" in Freshdesk) is available on the `Ticket` instance:

 ```python